CompIsle/U15A2-Charlie-Smith/Doc/docs.md

 ### Design Justification

+I have decided to not include any measurements on the designs.
+This is because I plan to use em values to scale everything on the website.
+This allows me to easily make the page responsive.

 After careful consideration, I have decided to select design 3 as the final design for the website.
 This particular design optimizes the use of space on the website, while still maintaining a clean and uncluttered appearance that is easy for users to navigate.
 In contrast, designs 1 and 2 did not fully utilize the available space and tended to cluster elements towards the center, which could have been overwhelming for users.

 ### Sources